Campaign Elements

 Coupon Code

-The Coupon Code element is a dynamic element where you can add your discount code together with a copy-button, which have built-in copy functionality, ie. when clicked, the code will be copied.
+The Coupon Code elements are dynamic elements where you can add your discount code together with a copy button, which has built-in copy functionality, ie. when clicked, the code will be copied.

 Close Button